Best cloud computing platforms

 • Etsy

-Some companies are customers of several cloud vendors at the same time.
-They adopt multi-cloud strategies to play it safe on the back of increased computing power and a more comprehensive range of cloud services.
+Some companies adopt multi-cloud strategies to play it safe on the back of increased computing power and a more comprehensive range of cloud services.
 And this may be your best bet, too.

 AWSAzureGoogle Cloud